apodl1/SahkoBotti/README.md

 Data supplied by the ENTSO-E Transparency Platform (transparency.entsoe.eu).

 Requires a Telegram bot and ENTSO-E API-tokens in directory root to function.
-Files have to be named "telegram_token.txt" and "entsoe_token.txt" respectively.
+Files have to be named ".telegram_token" and ".entsoe_token" respectively.

 Example response:
 <br>